 Homeostasis Homeostasis is one of the fundamental properties of any living organism.
 The heart, lungs, and kidneys work in concert to provide oxygen to and remove toxins from our cells, and do so continuously from our first breath to our last.
 This course integrates cardiology, pulmonary, and renal content.
 The course starts with the renal system prior to the summer break, supported by digital anatomy sessions.
 Cadaver dissections matched to the organ and systems content of the course begin in the fall.
 Physiology and pathophysiology of organ systems are integrated in workshops and are taught by both clinical and physiology faculty.
 The sessions are heavily case-based and aimed at preparing the students for their clinical rotations.
 Open to M.D. and M.D./Ph.D. students only.
 D.S.
-Geller, S. Hull, N. Thande
+Geller, S.C.
+Hull

 Introduction to the Profession The first master course in the new curriculum is Introduction to the Profession, or iPro.
 This is a two-week course in which students have the opportunity to participate in an immersive hospital experience and introduction to New Haven as well as an introduction to bioethics and professional responsibility.
 Themes emphasized are teamwork and communication, the experience of illness for the patient, and medical decision-making and what goes into it.
 The premise of iPro is stories.
 Students reflect on the stories of the patients they meet and hear about, stories of the neighborhoods from which their patients come, the stories of the profession they are entering, and their own stories as they move forward in their professional journeys to become physicians.
 Open to M.D. and M.D./Ph.D. students only.
 N.R.
-Angoff above disciplines into the following themes: Building a Body, Cell Communication, Cell Energy, Fluids and Gradients, Gene Expression, Life and Death of a Cell, and Population Health.
+Angoff, D.I.
+Rosenthal Scientific Foundations This course integrates essential content from biochemistry, cell biology, epidemiology and public health, genetics, pathology, pharmacology, and physiology to provide first-year medical students with a foundation of knowledge in the basic sciences that underlies modern medicine.
+The course organizes content from the above disciplines into the following themes: Building a Body, Cell Communication, Cell Energy, Fluids and Gradients, Gene Expression, Life and Death of a Cell, and Population Health.
 Additional organ- and systems-related content for the above disciplines is distributed across the remaining pre-clerkship courses, as appropriate.
 Open to M.D. and M.D./Ph.D. students only.
 P.A.
 Takizawa